gauravuj/dook-software-project/docs/UserGuide.md

 #### Editing a contact : `edit`

-You just had a catchup with an old friend and realised he changed his phone number because after migrating overseas.
+**Situation:** You just had a catchup with an old friend and realised he changed his phone number because after migrating overseas.

 The command allows you to update an existing contact's details.